addxrall/image_scanner/README.md

 how does it work?

-Well, at the beggining it tries to detect edges (outline window on screenshots) of paper/document then uses the edges to find the contour (edged window on screnshots) and in the end it applies perspective to emulate top-down view.
+Well, at the beggining it tries to detect edges (edged window on screenshots) of paper/document then uses the edges to find the contour (Outline window on screnshots) and in the end it applies perspective to emulate top-down view.

 sometimes it gets weird output when background and text on paper is not dark enough.